jacobdcastro/window-dimensions-hooks/README.md

 - `useWindowHeight`
 - `useWindowDimensions`

-All three hooks return number values represented by the `window.innerWidth` and `window.innerHeight` values.
+All three hooks give access to number values represented by the `window.innerWidth` and `window.innerHeight` property values.
 The hooks also live-update the variable when the window is resized.

-Note: All hooks are **named exports**.
+_Note_: All hooks are **named exports**.
 Therefore you must specify which hook you want to import using the object destructuring syntax, as shown in code examples below.

 ### useWindowWidth()